-The existing boat trailer park with parking capacity for 100 vehicles with trailers, services the boat ramp and on peak days is also used by visitors to the Adventure Play Space.
+The existing boat trailer park has parking capacity for 114 vehicles with trailers, services the boat ramp and on peak days is also used by visitors to the playground.
 On such days visitors seeking to launch vessels may not be able to park their vehicles and trailers safely.

-Coaches also utilise the trailer park particularly during school holidays even though coach facilities not currently are provisioned.
-Feedback received indicates that passenger movement from the coaches across Cockle Street is risky and that mass set down and pick up could be better provided if adjacent to the open space on the northern side of Cockle Street.
-It should be noted that it is also common to see vehicles parked on both sides of Cockle St impeding vision at peak times.
+Coaches also utilise the trailer park particularly during school holidays even though coach facilities are not currently provisioned.
+Feedback received indicates that passenger movement from the coaches across Cockle Street is risky and that mass set down and pick up could be better provided adjacent to the open space on the northern side of Cockle Street.